rickoff/Rickoff/README.md

 - creation of a corresponding channel in discord
 - displacement of the users on the good channel if it is already present in a vocal channel
 - delete of the unused channel

-Problems encountered:

-- the players connected to the game will not be able to speak in the channel in their choice.

-Solution:

-- Add role "Vocal" in your discord and place in first your discord role
+- add a role to your discord at the top of your role list, such as voice name.
+When the player has this role it will be switched to the game's vocal in the corresponding area otherwise it will not be moved.

 **DynamicDifficulty**